charleshong3/charleshong3.github.io/blog/autocomp_update.md

     <figcaption style="text-align:center">Performance of Autocomp-generated code on individual KernelBench benchmarks.</figcaption>
 </figure>

-Looking through the generated code, I was able to confirm that Autocomp successfully generated CUDA, rather than simply optimizing PyTorch (except for a few special cases).
+Looking through the generated code, we were able to confirm that Autocomp successfully generated CUDA, rather than simply optimizing PyTorch (except for a few special cases).

 The key differences between Autocomp and AI CUDA Engineer, another search-based approach to code optimization, include several of our contributions: Autocomp’s two-phase prompting (Plan-then-Implement), Optimization Menu, and Optimization Menu dropout.